Clay soil is quite common in the United States, and it can be quite a pain for gardeners to deal with too. For a couple of different reasons.

-Reason #2: Clay particles are the smallest particles in soil.
+Problem #2: Clay particles are the smallest particles in the soil.
 Therefore, clay soil is incredibly dense due to the lack of space between particles.
-This prevents air flow around roots, which is a problem for many plants.
+This prevents airflow around roots, which is a problem for many plants.

 That being said, clay soil isn’t all bad for gardeners.
-It’s extremely nutrient dense if you can get your plants to successfully take hold.
+It’s extremely nutrient-dense if you can get your plants to take hold successfully.

 There are usually a few dead giveaways.